-One of the reasons, according to author, and renowned Master Heirloom Gardner, William Woys Weaver, is that the seeds from these lettuces, having been distributed by varying companies over time, were then sold with newly created names, although the heirloom lettuce plant actually remains the same.
-You can read a more detailed article by Weaver on heirloom lettuces on Mother Earth News linked here.
+One of the reasons, according to author, and renowned Master Heirloom Gardner, William Woys Weaver, is that the seeds from these lettuces, having been distributed by varying companies over time and were then sold with newly created names even though the heirloom lettuce plant actually remains the same.
+You can read a more detailed article by Weaver on heirloom lettuces on Mother Earth News here.

 - 4-5 cups Heirloom German Speckled Trout Lettuce leaves

-- 1 small red onion, cut into very thin half moons
+- 1 small red onion, halved, cut into very thin half moons

 - pinch coarse kosher salt

 - pinch cracked black pepper

 - 1 lemon, juiced, seeded (2 tablespoons)

 - Preparing the dressing: Into a small bowl, sprinkle in the salt, pepper and sugar.
 Pour in the lemon juice then whisk in olive oil a bit at a time whisking until well blended.
 Stir in the poppy seeds.
 Check seasoning, adjust to taste

 - Preparing the Dressing: Lightly toss lettuce with the dressing, evenly arrange and stack leaves around plates, top with onion and pieces of smoked trout.
 Garnish with chive or thyme blossoms.